wolfworldwidedigital/mattermost/webapp/platform/client/README.md

 ## Compilation and Packaging

-As a member of Mattermost with write access to our NPM organization, you can build and publish this package by running the following commands:
+As a member of Cusmato with write access to our NPM organization, you can build and publish this package by running the following commands:

 ```bash
 npm run build --workspace=platform/client